Pompeo welcomes agreement for U.N. Libya talks, urges speedy ceasefire process

 WASHINGTON (Reuters) - U.S. Secretary of State Mike Pompeo on Wednesday welcomed the resumption of talks led by the United Nations between Libya’s warring sides and urged speedy negotiations to achieve a ceasefire.

-“The agreement between the GNA and LNA to re-enter U.N. security talks was a good first step, very positive,” Pompeo said in a news conference, referring to the internationally recognized Government of National Accord and Libyan National Army, led by eastern-based commander Khalifa Haftar.
+“The agreement between the GNA and LNA to re-enter U.N. security talks was a good first step, very positive,” Pompeo said, referring to the internationally recognized Government of National Accord and the Libyan National Army, led by eastern-based commander Khalifa Haftar.

-“Quick and good-faith negotiations are now required to implement a ceasefire and relaunch the U.N.-led intra-Libyan political talks,” Pompeo said.
+“Quick and good-faith negotiations are now required to implement a ceasefire and relaunch the U.N.-led intra-Libyan political talks,” Pompeo told a news conference.

-The United Nations Support Mission in Libya (UNSMIL) on June 2 said Libya’s warring parties had agreed to restart ceasefire talks.
+The United Nations Support Mission in Libya (UNSMIL) said on June 2 that Libya’s warring parties had agreed to restart ceasefire talks.

 Over the past couple of weeks, Libya’s conflict has taken a new turn.
 In a series of rapid victories, the GNA has, with Turkish support, suddenly brought most of northwest Libya back under its control, dashing Haftar’s bid to unite the country by force with help from Egypt, the United Arab Emirates and Russia.